Denis535/StateMachine.Pro/Readme.md

 # Overview
-The library for implementation of stateful object.
+The library that helps you implement the state pattern i.e. stateful object.

 # Reference
 ```